RECAPEM

 Mechanism

-• The mechanism that create tension physiology has been postulated in two groups of patients:
+• The mechanism that creates tension physiology has been postulated in two groups of patients:

 • In spontaneously breathing patients

-• The progressively rising intrapleural pressure causes further ipsilateral lung collapse and exert a mass effect on the contralateral lung and possibly mediastinum (compression of vessels and heart).
+• The progressively rising intrapleural pressure causes further ipsilateral lung collapse and exerts a mass effect on the contralateral lung and possibly mediastinum (compression of vessels and heart).

 • In patients on assisted ventilation (positive pressure ventilation)